 Jacob Adams joined Claremont Graduate University’s School of Educational Studies as professor in 2006.
-Adams was appointed executive vice president and provost of CGU in July 2011 and then interim president in January 2017.
+Adams was appointed executive vice president and provost of CGU in July 2011 and served as interim president from January 2017 until June 2018.

 His research and teaching focus on the policy context of K–12 education, with particular attention to ways in which governance and finance policies and implementation practices influence school capacity.
 Adams served as principal investigator on the School Finance Redesign Project, which explored ways in which K–12 education finance can be redesigned to better support student learning.
 He also served as chair of the National Working Group on Funding Student Learning.